tudelft3d/val3dity/docs/usage.rst

 .. code-block:: bash

-  $ val3dity input.gml --snap_tolerance 0.1
+  $ val3dity input.gml --snap_tol 0.1

 To validate an OBJ file and verify whether the 3D primitives from a ``Solid``: